gajus/vlad/README.md

 ### Limit the Assessment Scope

 Note that assertions are done against selector name, not the actual value.
-You can limit the assessment to specific assertion:
+You can limit test to specific assertions at the time of the assessment:

 ```php
 $assessment = $test->assess($_POST, 'user[first_name]');